-14. Tax years refer to the period in which a registrant remains registered under the GST Act 20XX and is used in relation to the adjustment of residual input tax.
+25. Tax years refer to the period in which a registered person remains registered under the GST Act 2014 and is used in relation to the adjustment of residual input tax.
 A tax year in its ordinary meaning would constitute 12 calendar months and correspond with the financial year.
 However, for the purposes of working out adjustments by a mixed supplier, the tax year is also the longer period applicable to a mixed supplier.
 However, the GST provisions also provide for the first and final tax years to be a period consisting other than 12 calendar months under certain circumstances as further explained below.

-14.1 First Tax Year
+First Tax Year

-The first tax year would begin from the first day a person became a registrant and shall end on the day before his next tax year commences.
-For example, if a person becomes a registrant on 1st May 2015, his first tax year would be from 1st May 2015 to 30 April 2016.
-For the convenience of registrants, in term of preparing financial statements, the GST legislation allows for a registrant's tax year to correspond with his financial year.
-However, the GST legislation also provides the Director General with the power to approve or to direct the first tax year of a registrant to be other than 12 months.
-Hence, the first tax year of a new registrant may vary from 6 months to a maximum of 18 months.
+26. The first tax year would begin from the first day a person became a registered person and shall end on the day before his next tax year commences.
+For the convenience of registered persons, in terms of preparing financial statements, JKDM allows for a registered person's tax year to correspond with his financial year.
+For example, if a person becomes a registered person on 1 May 2016 and his financial year ends on 30 April each year, his first tax year would be from 1 May 2016 to 30 April 2016.
+However, the GST legislation also provides the Director General with the power to approve or to direct the first tax year of a registered person to be other than 12 months.
+Hence, the first tax year of a new registered person may vary from 6 months to a maximum of 18 months.